-Hearty, flavorful, and satisfying vegetarian burgers made from black beans, spices, and a few simple ingredients.
-They hold together perfectly on the grill or stovetop and are a fantastic healthy alternative to traditional beef burgers.
+Hearty, flavorful, and satisfying vegetarian burgers made from scratch with dried black beans and spices.
+These patties hold together perfectly on the stovetop and are a fantastic, wholesome alternative to traditional beef burgers.

 Prep20 min